netbox-community/go-netbox/docs/CircuitTerminationRequest.md

 ### NewCircuitTerminationRequest

-`func NewCircuitTerminationRequest(circuit CircuitRequest, termSide Termination1, ) *CircuitTerminationRequest`
+`func NewCircuitTerminationRequest(circuit BriefCircuitRequest, termSide Termination1, ) *CircuitTerminationRequest`

 NewCircuitTerminationRequest instantiates a new CircuitTerminationRequest object This constructor will assign default values to properties that have it defined,